plexescor/HPR/README.md

 `UiModelManager` abstracts the difference.
 All writes are dispatched to the main thread via `slint::invoke_from_event_loop` because Slint UI objects are not thread-safe.

 Model sync uses a surgical in-place update rather than clearing and repopulating.
-Clearing the model causes layout panics during resize and maximize:
+Clearing the model causes layout panics during resize and maximize.
+Property setters also check whether a value has actually changed before calling into Slint (`setPropIfChanged`), eliminating redundant redraws and event loop triggers from no-op updates.

 ```cpp
 auto syncModel = [](auto model, const auto& vec) {